This Web Page is: King Edward's School (Last revised 1/2/09)

 interest still further.

-South Field from the Library 1959: stone-picking in
+South Field from the Library 1959:

-progress on new rugby pitches.
-Chapel at
+stone-picking in progress on new rugby pitches.

-left
+Chapel at left

-music, as known today, did not exist in the early 1950s and so it was not
+Pop music, as known today, did not exist in

-difficult for Willis Grant to maintain the purity of classical music in the
+purity of classical music in the school.

-nor the product existed.
-Things began
+In pop terms, neither the market nor the product existed.
+Things began to change later in the decade,

-arrived on the scene and a phenomenon called ‘skiffle’ was introduced.
-By now Willis Grant had moved on and his
+By now Willis Grant had moved on and his successor, Thomas Tunnard,

-appropriate.
-For a while a ‘skiffle
+recognised that a more flexible attitude was appropriate.
+For a while a ‘skiffle group’ was

-group’ was established in break, performing in the tuck shop.
+established in break, performing in the tuck shop.
 It was all very low-key by the standards of

 later decades, but made a musical change from the break-time practice of the